 VWAP is clever, but it’s not foolproof.

-• Not Great in Very Quiet Markets: On exotic pairs with low activity, VWAP may struggle.
+It may not work well in very quiet markets.
+On exotic pairs with low activity, VWAP may struggle.

 So, while VWAP is smarter than TWAP in many ways, it still has blind spots.